gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Section 2:

         - What were the business requirements for the creation of this dashboard solution?
-What is it that this ML project is going to solve for the customer?
+What is it that this ML project is going to solve for the customer?<br><br>

+- Page 2: A page indicating your project hypothesis(es) and how you validated it across the project.

+    - Section 1:
+        - Project Hypothesis<br>
+    - Section 2:
+        - Hypothesis validation<br>

-- Page 2
+- Page 3

     - Section 1:
         - A page listing your findings related to which features have the strongest correlation to the house sale price.